Bakuchiol: Does it make skin look younger?

 A botanical ingredient known as Bakuchiol (pronounced: buh-koo-chee-owl) has gained popularity as a potential gentler alternative to retinoids.

-Bakuchiol skincare products are marketed to treat everything from premature aging to acne and skin discoloration, with less irritation.
+Bakuchiol skincare products are marketed to treat everything from premature aging to acne and skin discolouration, with less irritation.
 But do they work as well as retinoids?
 Or is Bakuchiol just another trendy skincare fad that has more marketing hype behind it than hard evidence?

 Something to remember; a company that was VC-backed by VC such as Unilever and other corporates have introduced this ingredient into the market when it first appeared.